ben-yeung/stock-Xtension/README.md

 # stock-Xtension

 A Chrome extension that displays StockX resell details on a given shoe's product page.
+View a shoe's highest bid, lowest ask, and last sale with size information.
+These details can also be filtered by a valid shoe size as found on StockX.

 Built on Manifest V3

 ## 🖥️ Supported Sites